Reviewing Karl Schneider

 THE FIRST BALL AFTER LUNCH, signed by John Benaud

-Coming at the end of March, at $60 post free are signed copies of John Benaud’s new book on the 1973 Australian tour of the West Indies, entitled ‘The First Ball After Lunch’
+Due in at the end of March, are signed copies of John Benaud’s new book on the 1973 Australian tour of the West Indies, entitled ‘The First Ball After Lunch’

 Blood on the Tracks